intel/intel-extension-for-pytorch/docs/tutorials/known_issues.md

 - **Problem**: Some workloads terminate with an error `CL_DEVICE_NOT_FOUND` after some time on WSL2.
   - **Cause**:  This issue is due to the [TDR feature](https://learn.microsoft.com/en-us/windows-hardware/drivers/display/tdr-registry-keys#tdrdelay) on Windows.
   - **Solution**: Try increasing TDRDelay in your Windows Registry to a large value, such as 20 (it is 2 seconds, by default), and reboot.
-- **Problem**: Random bad termination after AI model convergence test (>24 hours) finishes.
-  - **Cause**: This is a random issue when some AI model convergence test execution finishes.
-It is not user-friendly as the model execution ends ungracefully.
-  - **Solution**: Kill the process after the convergence test finished, or use checkpoints to divide the convergence test into several phases and execute separately.
-- **Problem**: Runtime error `munmap_chunk(): invalid pointer` when executing some scaling LLM workloads on Intel® Data Center GPU Max Series platform
-  - **Cause**: Users targeting GPU use, must set the environment variable ‘FI_HMEM=system’ to disable GPU support in underlying libfabric as Intel® MPI Library 2021.13.1 will offload the GPU support instead.
-This avoids a potential bug in libfabric GPU initialization.
-  - **Solution**: Set the environment variable ‘FI_HMEM=system’ to workaround this issue when encounter.

 ## Library Dependencies